The Geometry of Uniqueness, Sparsity and Clustering in Penalized Estimation: Pattern selection properties

-In the previous section, we gave a description of accessible SLOPE models based on the intersection of $\row(X)$ with the sign permutahedron $P_w^\pm$.
-In this section, our aim is the following: Given an accessible model $m \in \mM_p$, we want to provide the set of $y \in \R^n$ for which there exists $\hat\beta \in \Sslope(y)$ with $\model(\hat\beta) = m$.
+In the previous section, we gave a description of accessible SLOPE patterns based on the intersection of $\row(X)$ with the signed permutahedron $P_w^\pm$.
+In this section, our aim is the following: Given an accessible pattern $m \in \mM_p$, we want to provide the set of $y \in \R^n$ for which there exists $\hat\beta \in \Sslope(y)$ with $\patt(\hat\beta) = m$.
 In other words, we want to describe the set